A building near Old Town Square with the image of a black sun shows a hint of the alchemy that is woven in Prague’s past

-Another interpretation is that the black sun is a dark force of of material possession.
-A 15th century pseudo-religious text call The Book of the Holy Trinity which claims that after Adam’s fall from grace, and due to Original Sin, man was made from the fire of the black sun.
+Another interpretation is that the black sun is a dark force of material possession.
+A 15th century pseudo-religious text called The Book of the Holy Trinity which claims that after Adam’s fall from grace, and due to Original Sin, man was made from the fire of the black sun.
 The book is attributed to Frater Ulmannus, a German Franciscan.

 Finally, the black sun may just seem that way to the uninitiated.
 Its energy is too pure for most people to sense.
 But to the true alchemist who knows its secrets, the black sun is not black at all but shines with the brightest of lights.

 Interestingly enough, modern science does not completely oppose the concept of the black sun.
 Black holes, areas of collapsed matter in space, suck in all the matter and energy around them.
 One type of black hole is thought to be created from the mass of large dead star.
 With a little poetic license, one can see it purifying the matter that enters its event horizon by turning it into a new type of matter that defies the laws of physics.